jayagopalk11/ESP32_Music_Spectrum_Analyzer/Readme.md

 This project is a ESP32 based Music spectrum analyzer which makes used Arduino FFT library , SPH0645 MEMS I2S microphone and ST7789 LCD display to visualize the frequency bands on the music played

+Inspired by Scott Manley's spectrum analyzer that uses a different microphone and an RGB LED array

 ## License